Antipaths in oriented graphs: Final remarks and open problems

 \paragraph{A lower bound in Theorem~\ref{antii}.} We believe the bound in Theorem~\ref{antii} is not best possible.
 We think the lower bound $\delta^0(D)>k/2$ from Conjecture~\ref{q1ori} should be closer to the truth, although we have not been able to improve our result in that direction.
 We remark that if one could improve the bound from Lemma~\ref{lem2}, then, following all steps of our proof, one would automatically obtain an improved bound for Theorem~\ref{antii}.

 \paragraph{Other orientations of the path.} In Conjecture~\ref{q1ori}, all possible orientations of the $k$-edge path are considered.
-As a weakening of the conjecture, we could ask the following. \begin{problem} Does Theorem~\ref{antii} hold for other types of oriented paths? \end{problem} The fact that Problem~\ref{problem1} holds for the extreme opposites of possible orientations of paths -- antipaths and directed paths~\cite{jackson} -- may induce some hope that Problem~\ref{problem1} is true, whether or not Conjecture~\ref{q1ori} holds.
+As a weakening of the conjecture, we could ask the following. \begin{problem} Does Theorem~\ref{antii}, with $\bar\delta^0$ replaced by $\delta^0$, hold for other types of oriented paths? \end{problem} That is, we ask whether it is true that every oriented graph $D$ with $\delta^0(D)> (3k-2)/4$ contains each orientation of the path of length $k$.
+(Replacing $\bar\delta^0$ by $\delta^0$ is neccessary because large antidirected complete bipartite graphs only contain antidirected subgraphs, as has been observed in~\cite{ABHLSTR, trees-survey, camila}.)
+The fact that Problem~\ref{problem1} holds for the extreme opposites of possible orientations of paths -- antipaths and directed paths~\cite{jackson} -- may induce some hope that Problem~\ref{problem1} is true, whether or not Conjecture~\ref{q1ori} holds.

 \paragraph{Antitrees.} It seems natural to replace anti-paths with anti-trees in Conjecture~\ref{q1ori}.
 Together with Z\'arate-Guer\'en the second author shows in~\cite{camila} the following result, where an anti-tree is balanced if it has as many vertices of out-degree 0 as vertices of in-degree 0. \begin{theorem}$\!\!${\rm\bf\cite{camila}} For all $\epsilon, c>0$ there is an $n_0$ such that for all $n\ge n_0$ and all $k\ge \epsilon n$, every oriented graph $D$ with $\delta^0(D)> (1/2+\epsilon)k$ contains each balanced anti-tree $T$ with $k$ edges and with maximum degree at most $c\log n$. \end{theorem} The proof of Theorem~\ref{camila} uses digraph regularity, but it might be possible to find a simpler proof and/or drop either the approximation or the additional condition on the balancedness and the maximum degree of $T$ if we only look for specific anti-trees. \begin{problem} Does every oriented graph $D$ with $\delta^0(D)> k/2$ (or $\delta^0(D)> (1/2+\epsilon)k$, or $\delta^0(D)>3k/4$) contain each anti-tree $T$ with $k$ edges, if we add some additional restriction on $T$ (e.g. $T$ is a caterpillar, spider, has small diameter,...)? \end{problem}